linsalrob/EdwardsLab/SEED_Servers_python/README.md

 # Source

-These are automatically generated from the PERL versions using this code:A
+These are automatically generated from the PERL .pm modules.
+We start with the pm2py.pl code (perl code that makes python), and then we add the header pieces and parts.

 ```
-perl pm2py.pl SAP.pm > sap_methods.py
+perl pm2py.pl SAP.pm > SAP.py
 ```

+Edit `SAP.py` to include the appropriate header (in headers/SAP.py)